How we can Help

 Floss Regularly

-Flossing is an important part of keeping teeth and gums healthy—but it can be a real challenge for individuals with intellectual and developmental disabilities, as well as those with limited dexterity.
+Flossing is key for healthy teeth and gums but can be challenging for individuals with intellectual or developmental disabilities or limited dexterity.

-With a little patience and the right tools, flossing can become a manageable and healthy part of their daily routine.
+With patience and the right tools, flossing can become a manageable part of their daily routine.

 Establishing a Routine

-Having a regular oral care routine and setting clear expectations can make brushing and flossing easier and more comfortable—especially for individuals who need extra support.
+A consistent oral care routine and clear expectations make brushing and flossing easier—especially for those needing extra support.

-If you’re helping someone brush and floss, start by explaining each step before you begin.
-Show them what brushing and flossing look like, so they know what to expect.
-Using calming music or allowing them to hold a favorite toy or item can also help them feel more relaxed during the process.
+Explain each step before starting and demonstrate brushing and flossing so they know what to expect.
+Calming music or a favorite toy can help them feel relaxed.

 Visit a Dentist Regularly

-Regular dental visits and professional cleanings are key to maintaining good oral health.
+Regular dental visits and professional cleanings are essential for good oral health.

-For individuals with intellectual and developmental disabilities, visiting the dentist can be overwhelming at first.
-It may take time to feel comfortable in a new environment and with a new care team.
-To help ease this transition, consider scheduling a “get-acquainted” visit with no treatment.
-This allows the person to meet the dental team, see the office, and become familiar with the sights, sounds, and routine of a dental appointment—making future visits more successful and less stressful.
+For individuals with intellectual or developmental disabilities, new dental visits can feel overwhelming.
+A “get-acquainted” visit with no treatment lets them meet the dental team, explore the office, and become familiar with the sights, sounds, and routine—making future appointments easier and less stressful.

 Take the Person’s History with You

-Bringing a complete medical history helps the dental team provide the best possible care.
-Be sure to share any past dental experiences—both positive and negative—as well as a current list of medications.
-This information helps the dentist prepare for the person’s unique needs and provide a safe, effective visit.
+Bringing a complete medical history helps the dental team provide the best care.
+Include past dental experiences—good or bad—and a current medication list to ensure a safe, effective visit.

 To help you organize this information, we’ve included a link to a Dental Passport, courtesy of Oral Health Kansas.
 This tool can make appointments easier and more efficient for everyone involved.